tools-trade-va-sp1/portfolio/README.md

 6. To view this project on your local computer in development mode, run `npm start` and it should open in `localhost:3000`.
 This may take a few seconds.

 #### 2. Editing the Information
-1. Open `src/resumeData.json` and fill it in your information
+* Open `src/resumeData.json` and fill in your information

 **Name** - Enter your name, first or first and last, depending on your comfort level